Gosho-ha Hyōhō Niten Ichi-ryū: About the ryū

-During the next 15 years, the original form of the katas were preserved by Gosho Motoharu and other students of the 8th Soke.
+During the next 15 years, the original form of the katas were preserved by Gosho Motoharu and other students of the 8th sōke.

-In November 2003, Imai Massayuke decided that the title soke would no more be used in the ryū, and that there would be three 11th generations successors, who would be named as dai juichi.
-They were Kiyonaga Fumiya (son of the 9th Soke, Kiyonaga Tadanao) of Oita, Chin Kin (an old student of the 8th Soke, Aoki Kikuo) and Iwami Toshio from Kokura.
+In November 2003, Imai Massayuke decided that the title sōke would no more be used in the ryū, and that there would be three 11th generations successors, who would be named as dai juichi.
+They were Kiyonaga Fumiya (son of the 9th sōke, Kiyonaga Tadanao) of Oita, Chin Kin (an old student of the 8th sōke, Aoki Kikuo) and Iwami Toshio from Kokura.

 Imai-soke put the Jisso Emman no Bokuto, the wooden sword made by Miyamoto Musashi and traditional symbol of his successor, in guard of the Usa Jingu Shrine.
 Any of the daijuichi or their future successors have access to it by a limited period of time.

 In 2004 Kiyonaga Fumiya (dai juichi) died.
 Most of the ryū members in Japan were his students and decided not to continue under the others successors, but to join Gosho Motoharu in order to give continuity to the original forms of the style.

 So was founded the branch Gosho-ha Hyōhō Niten Ichi-ryū in 2004, with members in Japan, Brazil, Argentina, Hawaii and Chile.

 The 10th soke, Imai Massayuke, died in 2006.
 In May 2007 the Oita Prefecture Kendo Department requested the Kiyonaga family and the Gosho Ha Niten Ichi-ryū masters to reestablish the seito (main line) of Kiyonaga Fumiya in Oita, where the ryū was based since the 9th generation.
 The Kiyonaga family designated Yoshimoti Kiyoshi, son of Gosho Motoharu and successor in Gosho-ha Hyōhō Niten Ichi-ryū, as Junidai (12th successor) of Hyōhō Niten Ichi-ryū Seito under Kiyonaga Fumiya's line.

 The two lines were again unified under Yoshimoti Kiyoshi, 12th successor of Miyamoto Musashi, from an unbroken line in both Menkyo Kaiden transmission and recognized succession.

 Others masters of the ryū under Yoshimoti Kiyoshi and Gosho Motoharu are Ishii Toyozumi and Shigematsu Isao in Japan (among others).

 The two remaining successors of Imai Massayuke continue to represent the ryū with their own groups.